jao/termite/readme.md

 ### Command completion

-If you want a very simple command completion for the work script, you can add the following to your .bash_profile.
+If you want a very simple command completion for the termite script, you can add the following to your .bash_profile.

+    # termite completion
     complete -C /path/to/termite/_termite_completion -o default termite

 ## For multiple computers